Gavin Sheets Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.65 team ERA ranks fifth across all MLB pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks fifth across all league pitching staffs.

-- Yankees pitchers combine to surrender 68 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- Yankees pitchers combine to allow 68 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- Vasquez will start for the Yankees, his first of the season.
+- Severino gets the start for the Yankees, his fourth of the season.
+He is 0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 24-year-old right-hander.
+- The right-hander's most recent appearance was on Saturday against the Los Angeles Dodgers, when he threw four innings, surrendering seven earned runs while allowing nine hits.

+- The 29-year-old has amassed an ERA of 5.28, with 7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.